ThomasCreagh/nvchad-config/README.md

 # nvchad-config

-this is what I currently have in my settings.
+This is what I currently have in my nvchad custom dir.